MrBeast Net Worth

-MrBeast Net Worth: Also known as Jimmy Donaldson, MrBeast is an American YouTube star who has a net worth of $16 million.
-He is known for his YouTube stunts that give large sums of money away to friends or charity.
+MrBeast is an American YouTube star, philanthropist and entrepreneur.
+Mr Beast has a net worth of $25 million.
+Also known as Jimmy Donaldson, MrBeast is known for his YouTube stunts that give large sums of money away to friends or charity.
 He is considered the pioneer of philanthropic YouTube stunt videos.
 He is also one of the highest-paid YouTubers on the planet.
-In 2020 he earned $24 million from his YouTube channel, merchandise sales and sponsorships with brands like Microsoft and Electric Arts.
+In 2020 he earned $24 million from his YouTube channel, merchandise sales and sponsorships with brands like Microsoft and Electronic Arts.

 Jimmy reportedly invests the majority of his video earnings back into video production.
 He now spends as much as $300,000 producing one video, up from $10,000 a few years ago.
 His stunts tend to have a philanthropic angle, like giving money to strangers or adopting an entire shelter of rescue dogs.